-argued that the correlation to be established is not between overall at-risk-of-poverty rates and benefit generosity, but between the reduction in poverty thanks to transfers and benefit generosity.
-Looking at the slope of regression lines in Figure 2, the effect of benefit generosity indeed seems more important when one applies not the at-risk-of-poverty rate, but the percentage point difference between the post-transfer and pre-transfer rates, i.e. the (mechanical) reduction in at-risk-of-poverty rates due to social transfers (POVRED).
-However, , the correlation coefficients for AROP40-ALL and POVRED40 in Table 2 are quite similar.
-Moreover, again, some countries display divergent patterns..
+The relationship between minimum income levels and the normalized poverty gap ratio (FTG1, calculated with a 60% threshold) is somewhat stronger, but it remains weak.
+It may be argued that the correlation to be established is not between overall at-risk-of-poverty rates and benefit generosity, but between the reduction in poverty thanks to transfers and benefit generosity.
+The correlation indeed becomes stronger when one applies not the at-risk-of-poverty rate or the poverty gap, but the percentage point difference between the post-transfer and pre-transfer rates, i.e. the (mechanical) reduction in at-risk-of-poverty rates due to social transfers (POVRED); but again, some countries display divergent patterns, as can be seen in Figure 2.

-The link between benefit generosity and poverty becomes most apparent if one focuses on atrisk-of-poverty among households with very low work intensity.
+The link between benefit generosity and poverty becomes most apparent if one focuses on at-risk-of-poverty among households with very low work intensity.
 In Figure 2 we correlate benefit generosity with AROP40-WI, which yields the strongest correlation in Table 2.
-Countries with more generous minimum income levels generally have lower at-risk-of-poverty rates among their work-poor households22.
+Countries with more generous minimum income levels generally have lower at-risk-of-poverty rates among their work-poor households20.
 There are, however, a number of exceptions particularly in the new Member States.

 To the extent that significant correlations appear, they are driven by the social policy architecture of the old Member States.
-The correlations between benefit generosity and poverty reduction and poverty are negligible in the new Member States, even among workpoor households.
-This possibly stems from the fact that problems of inaccessibility and nontake-up are even more relevant in Eastern Europe than elsewhere in the Union.
+The correlations between benefit generosity and poverty reduction and poverty are negligible in the new Member States, even among work-poor households.
+This possibly stems from the fact that problems of inaccessibility and non-take-up are even more relevant in Eastern Europe than elsewhere in the Union.
 Latvia, for example, combines mediocre, though not extremely low, benefits with a particularly high poverty risk.
 This is attributable to an extent to the limited duration of entitlement.
-In addition, the high poverty rates in this and other Eastern European countries are probably also due to a lack of financial and administrative clout, both of which are necessary in order to implement the right to benefits in practice (Frazer et al., 2009).
-The non-correlation between the poverty indicators and benefit generosity should not be interpreted as if social assistance cannot be a tool for alleviating poverty in the new Member States.
-Rather, these figures should drive home the following message: if guidelines regarding minimum income schemes in the European Union are to serve as a tool for first-order input governance, they should look beyond setting a minimum income threshold, and consider all aspects of such schemes (see also Atkinson et al., 2002; Goedemé and Van Lancker, 2009).
+In addition, the high poverty rates in this and other Eastern European countries are probably also due to a lack of financial and administrative clout, both of which are necessary in order to implement the right to benefits in practice (Frazer et al.,